-Automated model and hyperparameter selection for supervised learning has been extensively studied \cite{hutter2019automated}.
+\paragraph{{Automated machine learning}} Automated model and hyperparameter selection for supervised learning have been extensively studied \citep{hutter2019automated}.
 In contrast, the study for unsupervised learning is very limited.
 The reason is that in unsupervised learning there is no ground truth or reliable metric to evaluate the performance of algorithms.
-Concurrently to our work (the first version was done in 2020), \citet{poulakis2020unsupervised} also attempted to do automated clustering.
-Specifically, \citet{poulakis2020unsupervised} proposed to use meta-learning to select clustering algorithm and use a heuristic combination of some clustering validity metrics such as Silhouette coefficient \cite{liu2010understanding} and S$\_$Dbw \cite{989517} as an objective to maximize via grid search or Bayesian optimization \cite{jones1998efficient}.
+Concurrently to our work, \citet{poulakis2020unsupervised} also attempted to do automated clustering.
+Specifically, \citet{poulakis2020unsupervised} proposed to use meta-learning to select clustering algorithm and use a heuristic combination of some clustering validity metrics such as Silhouette coefficient \citep{liu2010understanding} and S$\_$Dbw \citep{989517} as an objective to maximize via grid search or Bayesian optimization \citep{jones1998efficient}.
 One problem is that these metrics are mainly based on Euclidean distance or densities and hence may not be suitable to evaluate the clustering performance of non-distance or non-density based clustering algorithms.
-Another problem is that there is no unified metric to compare different clustering algorithms.
+Another one is that there is no unified metric to compare different clustering algorithms.